 - to work with Newcastle City Council to develop additional facilities for Summerhill Park, and to help create a family-friendly, safe neighbourhood park;

-- to achieve this vision with the support of a democratically elected Board, responsible for the financial management and governance of the Friends, and through the efforts of volunteer Working Groups.
+- to achieve this vision with the support of a democratically elected Board, responsible for the financial management and governance of the Trust, and through the efforts of volunteer Working Groups.